Yingkou Liaoning, China Travel Guide

 China Unicom often proves a solid choice for foreign visitors.
 Present your passport for registration at official stores.

 Mandarin Chinese is the official language.
-Proficiency in english is highly restricted.
+Proficiency in english is quite scarce.
 Expect significant language barriers.

 A basic Chinese phrasebook or a list of phrases helps daily interactions.
 Learn some phrases with Rosetta Stone.

-Download offline language packs for translation apps before your trip.
-This ensures functionality even offline.
+Download offline language packs for interpretation apps before your trip.
+This ensures functionality even without internet access.

 Typically Monday to Friday, 9:12:12:00 AM to 5:00 am:00 am:00 PM.
 Some banks may have extended Saturday hours.